neurohunter/ImageImporter/README.md

 * Imports images from a specified directory into a destination directory
 * sorts images into different directories based on date taken from EXIF
-* sorts other files from the same directory based on date created
+* sorts other files from the same directory based on last access date
 * videos currently not supported / tested, planned for future

 ### 1.x